cdown/chrisdown.name/index.md

 title: "Chris Down, Linux SRE"
 description:
-    "Linux SRE and developer living in London, England, currently helping Facebook scale to over 3 billion users."
+    "Linux SRE and developer living in London, England, currently helping Meta scale to over 3 billion users."
 ---

 Hey there!
 I'm a kernel developer and SRE, primarily working on Linux kernel memory management.
-I work at [Facebook](https://facebook.com) as part of the Linux Kernel team, and am responsible for kernel-related developments that improve the overall reliability and performance of Facebook's user-facing products.
-In general, my drive is in conceiving, designing, and improving systems that make Facebook and the wider industry better.
+I work at [Meta] as part of the Linux Kernel team, and am responsible for kernel-related developments that improve the overall reliability and performance of Meta's user-facing products.
+In general, my drive is in conceiving, designing, and improving systems that make Meta and the wider industry better.

 Most of my active work revolves around making operating systems more efficient at scale, developing things like [the Linux